 When it comes to combating Electric Vehicle Fire Hazards, Amerex has developed innovative technology that will help protect people and property.
-This is important as the EV market continues to grow.
+Lithium-ion battery fires are a rising concern as the EV market continues to grow.
 By the year 2025, it is predicted that more approximately 50% of new buses in the United States will be electric.
 Other industries such as waste, mining, and forestry are seeing the same type of growth.

 Electric Vehicle Fire Hazards can be difficult to pinpoint.
 Fire risks can arise if the battery has been improperly manufactured or somehow has been damaged.
 The force of a crash also creates a high enough impact that leads to a chemical leakage.
 The new SafetyNet-EV Gas Detection System designed by the engineers at Amerex protects people against these risks.

 Gas sensors are strategically placed around the vehicle and register a warning before an event occurs.
 These gas sensors are calibrated for use in electric vehicle battery compartments to monitor volatile combustible gases produced as a result of overheat, overcharge, or other conditions.

 Tested and calibrated for EV lithium ion gas characteristics, the SafetyNet-EV Panel sounds is specifically designed to work with these new gas sensor, and sounds an alert.
 The driver is alerted on the Electrical Vehicle Fire Hazards and is able to safely pull over and evacuate the vehicle.